EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-set the potential GPP based on radiation use efficiency
+Potential GPP based on radiation use efficiency model/concept of Monteith.

 **Parameters**
 - **Fields**